LoyolaChicagoCS/gradhandbook/source/regulations.rst

     reinstatement and pay both a penalty and back fees.

-After registration opens you can register yourself through LOCUS for most courses with just yourÂ student ID number. Â
+After registration opens you can register yourself through LOCUS for most courses with just your student ID number.
-*New students should get course advising first from the department*, and all others are welcomed to get advising. Â You cannot register yourself for Comp 490 or 499 as both require permission of the GPD or instructor of record.Â See sections :ref:`independent_study` and :ref:`internships`.Â  Other courses that can have complications registering and dropping are the CSIS courses, depending on when you want to register for or drop a course.Â  See :ref:`CSIS_courses`. below.
+*New students should get course advising first from the department*, and all others are welcomed to get advising.
+You cannot register yourself for Comp 490 or 499 as both require permission of the GPD or instructor of record.
+See sections :ref:`independent_study` and :ref:`internships`.
+Other courses that can have complications registering and dropping are the CSIS courses, depending on when you want to register for or drop a course.
+See :ref:`CSIS_courses`. below.

 In any course where there is a note about consent or permission required, you must